danchoi/vmail/README.markdown

     gem install vmail

+Test your installation by typing `vmail -h`.
+You should see vmail's help.

 On some systems you may run into a PATH issue, where the system can't find the `vmail` command after installation.
-Please report if you encounter this problem, and mention what system you're using.
+Please report this if you encounter this problem, and mention what system you're using.
+You might want to try

+    sudo gem install vmail

+to see if that puts `vmail` on your PATH.

 ## Configuration file